puredrinkology/website/content/recipes/yoghurt-cooler/index.md

   watery.
 Adjust the sweetness to your liking with honey or agave.
 Serve over ice, and garnish with fresh fruit for a refreshing finish. '
 base_spirit: null
-category: shake
+category: "mocktail"
 collection: null
 date: '2024-09-23'
 description: 'The Yoghurt Cooler belongs to the **lassi family**, a refreshing Indian beverage traditionally made with yogurt, water, and spices.
 This modern twist likely originated in the Western world, incorporating fresh fruit for a contemporary and vibrant flavor profile. '
-family: ''
+family: 'smoothie'
 flavor_description: 'The Yoghurt Cooler offers a refreshing, tangy experience.
 The smooth, creamy yoghurt base provides a gentle acidity, balanced by the sweetness and natural flavors of the chosen fruit.
 The ice chills the cocktail, creating a smooth, almost sorbet-like texture.
 The overall taste is light and refreshing, perfect for a warm day or as a palate cleanser. '
-fullname: The Yoghurt Cooler Shake
+fullname: The Yoghurt Cooler Smoothie
 glass: Highball Glass
 has_alcohol: false
 ingredients: